Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 You may have the opportunity to multiply your market presence in less than a year by opportunistically placing yourself where the customer will be.

-Frankly, Victorious is itself investing more $$$ into our own SEO campaigns than ever before to prepare for this in the next 3-6-12 months.
+Frankly, Victorious is already investing more $$$ into our own SEO and content than ever before to prepare for this in the next 3-6-12 months.

 If you’re asking why the time is right now – the answer is: SEO takes 3-6 months to fully ramp up.
 It takes 3-6 months to get your website positioned correctly in search engines to drive results.